 Acupuncture for chronic pain is well documented. acupuncture is a NICE recommendation for the treatment of chronic pain, after being shown to reduce pain and increase quality of life (NICE, 2021).
+We know that pain management can feel confusing and overwhelming, but we hold you through the process, making you feel balanced, supported and empowered.

 Why is acupuncture so effective in treating pain?